 Stephanie Rice is an experienced freelance journalist based in San Francisco.
-With more than a decade of reporting and editing experience for outlets such as Agence France-Presse, the San Francisco Chronicle and the Center for Investigative Reporting, Stephanie has covered everything from revolution to campaign finance.
+With more than a decade of reporting and editing experience for outlets such as Agence France-Presse, the San Francisco Chronicle, and The Center for Investigative Reporting, Stephanie has written about everything from revolution to campaign finance.
 (Browse stories by topic above.)

 Stephanie went on to report for a variety of outlets, both locally and internationally.
 Her stories have often focused on vulnerable populations, such as young Egyptian girls rented out as live-in maids and indigenous Guatemalans neglected by their government in the aftermath of a massive earthquake.
-She also has a strong background in investigative reporting – her stories have prompted elected officials in San Francisco to stop paying themselves for meetings they never attended and exposed questionable practices by powerful building inspectors.
-She was a reporting fellow in Egypt with The GroundTruth Project in the aftermath of the country’s 2011 uprisings.
+Closer to home, her reporting has prompted elected officials to stop paying themselves for meetings they never attended and exposed questionable practices by powerful building inspectors.
+Stephanie was a reporting fellow in Egypt with The GroundTruth Project in the aftermath of the country’s 2011 uprisings.
 She is an alum of the City College of San Francisco journalism program and holds a bachelor’s degree in nursing from San Francisco State University.

 These days, you can mostly find Stephanie in her kitchen, typing words while drinking too much coffee.
 She is always looking for new projects and would love to hear more about your editing/writing/fact-checking/research needs.
 Contact: stephaniericesf at gmail.com